• Aug 19, 2025

 See also: How to Travel to Omkareshwar Temple from Delhi

-You can proceed to travel to Somnath Temple from Delhi by train.
+You can travel from Delhi to Somnath Temple by train.
 You then need to take a train to Veraval, the nearest railway station to Somnath, about 6 km away.
 While there are no direct trains from Delhi to Veraval, you can take a train to Ahmedabad and then transfer to a train heading to Veraval.
 Alternatively, you can travel to Rajkot and then take a train to Veraval.
 The total travel time by train can range from 24 to 26 hours.
-The details are below to learn the route to the Somnath Temple by train from Delhi.
+The details below explain the route to the Somnath Temple by train from Delhi.
 Follow up with the following accordingly.

 Train to Ahmedabad: